 After completing the recruit year they become a senior cadet in Year 11 and pursue a more advanced programme that includes activities such as sub aqua diving, first aid, target shooting and flying experience in gliders and powered aircraft.

 Before entering the Sixth Form, cadets who aspire to be Junior NCOs must attend a Cadet Cadre course, which the Contingent run at Chicksands camp during the summer holiday; this gives them the teaching and leadership skills to teach high quality lessons to junior cadets.
-Senior NCOs appointments are made by competitive interview as the cadets enter Year 13, and are highly regarded by their peers and officers as rewards for diligent service, proven leadership and future potential.
+Senior NCOs appointments are made by competitive interview as the cadets enter Upper Sixth, and are highly regarded by their peers and officers as rewards for diligent service, proven leadership and future potential.
 During the year the NCOs attend a number of formal events arranged by the CCF, which introduce them to military traditions.

 While term time Wednesdays are spent at Bedford School, many of our most rewarding and challenging activities happen in locations far removed from Bedford.
 In the last 10 years cadets from our CCF have participated in activities, camps, expeditions and courses in diverse locations ranging from Arctic Norway, Iceland, Cyprus, the Red Sea and the North of Scotland.